 The blood product request should include the clinical indication for the transfusion and any special blood product requirements for the patient.

-Requests either paper or electronic must meet the principles outlined in the Australian and New Zealand Society of Blood Transfusion (ANZSBT).
+Requests either paper or electronic must meet the principles outlined by the Australian and New Zealand Society of Blood Transfusion (ANZSBT).